High Effort, Low Gain: Fundamental Limits of Active Learning for Linear Dynamical Systems: Can active learning algorithms enhance identification?

 \end{lemma} The proof of both results is given in Appendices~\ref{secAppendix:proof_PE_Gaussian} and~\ref{secAppendix:proof_PE_Opt}, respectively.
-Importantly, the \ac{PE} coefficients $c_u^\mathrm{rand}(\tau)$ and $c_w(\tau)$ coincide with the key problem parameters influencing the sample complexity lower bounds presented in Theorem~\ref{th:SampleComplexLowerGeneral} and Corollary~\ref{co:lowerBoundGaussian}.
-Further, the optimal excitation $U^*$ derived in Theorem~\ref{th:SampleComplexLowerGeneral} maximizes the \ac{PE} coefficients $c_u(\tau)$, $c_w(\tau)$ in~\eqref{eq:defPE}. \begin{remark} Lemmas~\ref{le:PEgaussianExcitation} and~\ref{le:PEoptimalExcitation} also shed light on a tradeoff when selecting the block size $\tau$.
-The properties of the dynamical system~\eqref{eq:TrueSysEvo} dictate how fast $c_u(\tau)$ grows, so that a smaller (larger) block length $\tau$ might provide better guarantees. \end{remark} \begin{remark} If $\Sigma_w$ is unknown and instead an estimate $\hat \Sigma_w$ is used to solve \eqref{eq:oracleUTau}, the corresponding input sequence is \ac{PE}, although with potentially suboptimal coefficients.
+Importantly, the \ac{PE} coefficients $c_u^\mathrm{rand}(\tau)$ and $c_u^\mathrm{opt}(\tau)$ coincide with the key problem parameters influencing the sample complexity lower bounds in Theorem~\ref{th:SampleComplexLowerGeneral} and Corollary~\ref{co:lowerBoundGaussian}.
+Further, the optimal excitation $U^*$ derived in Theorem~\ref{th:SampleComplexLowerGeneral} maximizes the \ac{PE} coefficients $c_u(\tau)$, $c_w(\tau)$ in~\eqref{eq:defPE}. \begin{remark} If $\Sigma_w$ is unknown and instead an estimate $\hat \Sigma_w$ or upper bound $\sigma_w^2I_{n_x} \succeq \Sigma_w$ is used to solve \eqref{eq:oracleUTau}, the corresponding input sequence is \ac{PE}, although with potentially suboptimal coefficients.
+This sub-optimality is due to the lack of absence of information which could be used when designing excitation inputs.
 The degree of sub-optimality is instance-dependent and can be analyzed by computing and comparing the coefficients. \end{remark}